sharyar1996/Technify_ECommerce_Store/README.md

  <h3>Users / Admins:</h3>
  <li>This application allows users from Pakistan to register/login.</li>
- <li>Validation constraints are applied on every user request object which contains DTOs to ensure no user / admin can
-  pass invalid data.
-For example , I created a regex for validating email so no user can set an invalid email.</li>
  <li>Admins can create or modify everything in DataBase (product, user, category, sub categories, images saved on server)</li>
- <li>No user can access the data of another user or modify any resources in the database except for user's own
+ <li>No user can access the data of another user or modify any resources in the database except for his own
   details like password or billing address,etc.</li>
+ <li>Validation constraints are applied on every user request object which contains DTOs to ensure no user / admin can
+ pass invalid data.</li>
+ <li>User can add multiple products to the shopping cart and delete products from the shopping cart and can view his  orders.</li>

  <h3>Category / Sub-category</h3>
  <li>A category can only have sub categories if it directly doesn't contains products.</li>